 SoCalGas exercised due diligence in the design, planning, and construction activities for this project to minimize or avoid costs when prudent to do so.
-As discussed above, the Project Team reviewed existing records, communicated with external stakeholders, and conducted a site walk to incorporate the site conditions in the project plan and design.
-The Project Team coordinated the shut-in of Line 2001 with a Transmission Tech Services project:
+As discussed above, the conducted a site walk to incorporate the site conditions in the project plan and design.